jbutko/ExpressJS-Socket.IO-AngularJS-Boilerplate/server/README.md

 ***

-## 1. Be sure you have your mongoDB service running, if not start it with following command:
+## 1. Be sure you have your mongoDB service running, if not start it:
 `npm run db`

 ***

-## 2. Start up the server with on of the following commands:
+## 2. Start up the server with one of the following commands:
 * for *development* enviroment:
 	+ `npm start`
 * for *production* enviroment with pm2: